Legendary monsters, mystical standing stones, and history-changing battles: this tour is the best way to see the Scottish Highlands in a day.

-The battles, beauty, and whisky: This is your perfect introduction to Scotland.
+The battles and beauty: this is your perfect introduction to Scotland.

-You shed a tear as you hear the tales and tragedies of Scotland’s Jacobite Rising at the Culloden Battlefield.
+You may shed a tear as you hear the tales and tragedies of Scotland’s Jacobite Rising at the Culloden Battlefield.
 You try to take your best photo as you pass by Scotland’s famous mountains and castles.
-And you lick your lips as you drink in the spirit of Scottish whisky in Dufftown, ‘the Whisky Capital of the World’.
+And you delve deep into the tombs and standing stones of the land's ancient cultures.

 What’s more, you get as close as possible to the legendary Loch Ness Monster on an optional boat trip.

-So, take this trip and enjoy the best of Scotland in a day.
+So, take this Highlands & Loch Ness trip and enjoy the best of Scotland in a day.